Alfredo Kanthack

-Alfredo Kanthack (1863-1898) was a Brazilian-born microbiologist and pathologist who worked in England.
+Alfredo Antunes Kanthack (4 March 1863 – 21 December 1898) was a Brazilian-born microbiologist and pathologist who worked in England.
 His distinguished career was cut short by his premature death at the age of 35.

 Early life

 Alfredo Antunes Kanthack was born on 4 March 1863 in Bahia, Brazil, the second son of Emilio Kanthack, and lived in Brazil until he was six years old when his father's business took the family firstly to Germany in 1869, and then to Liverpool in 1881.
 His father subsequently returned to Brazil as British Consul at Pará in 1886.

 Education

 From 1871-1881 he went to school in Germany, first in Hamburg and then in Wandsbek, Lüneburg, and Gutersloh.

 After moving to England in 1881, aged 18, he went to Liverpool College for a few months and then in 1882 became a student at University College, Liverpool, where his academic brilliance became apparent, passing the matriculation exams for the University of London with honours.

 In 1887 he went to St Bartholomew's Hospital, London, to study medicine and was awarded a Gold Medal in obstetrics.

 In 1889 he continued his studies in Berlin under Wilhelm Krause; cellular pathologist Rudolf Virchow; and pioneering microbiologist and founder of modern bacteriology, Robert Koch, who received a Nobel Prize in 1905 for his groundbreaking research on tuberculosis.
 His studies in Germany demonstrated his accurate observation and original thought in the field of research.